MtnDewIt/Shader-Debug-Files/README.md

 ## sky_dome_simple
 This shader does not compile at all by default

-This shader is using an invalid vertex type.
+This shader uses an invalid vertex type.

 For some reason, the shader is using ```sky``` as a vertex type instead of ```world```.

 The solution to this issue is to simply replace the vertex type with its proper equivalent value in the generator, which is ```world```

-Applying the following patches allows the shader to compile, and generates shader data that is almost 1:1.
+Applying the following patches allows the shader to compile, and generate shader data that is almost 1:1.

 [sky_dome_simple.hlsl #L13](https://github.com/Beatthezombie/HaloShaderGenerator/blob/3e9945db51dd27f30f99975b0a15cff3dba1fc4e/halo_online_shaders/sky_dome_simple.hlsl#L13)
 ```